parvaneh-soleimany/ViTPose_classification/README.md

 - Open the 'prediction.ipynb' notebook in which you should modify the 'data_dir' variable to specify the path to the directory containing the unseen data.

-- Run the notebook from the scratch and at the last cell you can see the predicted class of your unseen data.
+- Run the notebook from the scratch (be sure the 'trained_model.h5' is included in the current folder) and at the last cell you can see the predicted class of your unseen data.

 ## Limitations and improvements
 dsxrfsr